 He championed the R3 zoning update, so the city could study and solve the problem of missing middle housing not penciling out in the city.

-Lucas has also supported rent stabilization of Mountain View’s mobile home parks and even pushed for rolling back the base rents to 2019 He has also supported closing the first three blocks of Castro Street into a pedestrian only zone, which has been very successful.
+A steadfast and studied advocate for protecting renters, Lucas has supported a local SB 330 ordinance to prevent displacement, rent stabilization of Mountain View’s mobile home parks and even pushed for rolling back the base rents to 2019.
+He has also supported closing the first three blocks of Castro Street into a pedestrian only zone, which has been very successful.

-Lucas has supported several important housing projects in Mountain View, covering the full gamut of housing types from supportive housing to market-rate.
+Lucas has supported virtually every important housing project in Mountain View, covering the full gamut of housing types from supportive housing to unsubsidized housing.
 Some projects of note include:

-- 777 West Middlefield (716 new homes, 144 will be offered at below market rates to teachers and city employees)
+- 777 West Middlefield (716 new homes, 144 offered at below market rates to teachers and city employees)

 - 400 Logue (408 new homes, 62 are affordable units)